 1. MONTHLY REPORT.
 Commencing with the month during which the Commercial Operations Date is achieved, and for each calendar month thereafter during the Term, Subscriber Organization shall provide to Company a Monthly Report in Excel, Lotus or such other format as Company may require, which Monthly Report shall include (i) the data for the calendar month in question populated into the form of "Monthly Report" below, (ii) the data for the BESS Measurement Period ending with the calendar month in question populated into the form of "BESS Measurement Period Report" below, and (iii) Subscriber Organization's calculations of the performance metrics and any liquidated damages assessments for the LD Period ending with such calendar month as set forth below.
 Subscriber Organization shall deliver such Monthly Report to Company by the fifth (5th) Business Day following the close of the calendar month in question.
-Subscriber Organization shall deliver the Monthly Report by inspecting measurement instruments and reviewing Facility operating records.
+Subscriber Organization shall deliver the Monthly Report electronically to the address provided by the Company.
+Company shall have the right to verify all data set forth in the Monthly Report by inspecting measurement instruments and reviewing Facility operating records.
 Upon Company's request, Subscriber Organization shall promptly provide to Company any additional data and supporting documentation necessary for Company to audit and verify any matters in the Monthly Report.